Spinal Muscular Atrophy In America: What's That?

 What is the survey about?

-Why should I take the survey?
+Why should you take the survey?

-What will the survey ask me?
+What does the survey ask me?

-Please note that you do not have to take the survey all at once.
+We do not require your name, address, or other personal information for you to participate.
+You also do not have to take the survey all at once.
 Feel free to bookmark the survey in your Internet browser and return when you are able.
-You will resume where you left off.
+You may continue where you left off.

 How do we use the In America survey data?

 Survey responses help us and our partners better understand the SMA community.
 All survey responses remain confidential, reported only in total.
 This means your specific responses will not be reported individually.
 All information will become property of Health Union, LLC.

 After the survey closes each year, SpinalMuscularAtrophy.net will share the responses back to the community and highlight important findings from the survey.
 You can read the latest In America survey findings in "SMA In America: Results from Our 2022 Survey."

 But that is not all.
 Throughout the year, we publish articles and videos based on what we learned from the survey.
 We hope this survey-driven content contributes to the information available to those affected by SMA and helps you all connect with others who walk the same path.

 Sharing your story can make a difference, and we believe each story can change how others understand life with Spinal Muscular Atrophy.